dangrie158/email-categorization-thesis/source/15_chapter_7.md

 The distribution of the computer generated emails can be seen in the plot of the t-SNE projection of the document vectors (summarized word2vec vectors, [figure @fig:mailw2v-clustering]).
 The dense orange blob in the middle is the representation of all notification emails which has only a few outliers.

-Furthermore, the clustering using and LDA model and picking the topic with the largest share as cluster yielded again the best homogeneity in the clusters with a value of 0.907.
+Furthermore, the clustering using an LDA model and picking the topic with the largest share as cluster yielded again the best homogeneity in the clusters with a value of 0.907.

-However, independent on the increase in homogeneity, the clustering techniques show comparable results, hinting that news articles and emails are exchangeable when comparing the performance of clustering methods.
+However, independent of the increase in homogeneity, the clustering techniques show comparable results, hinting that news articles and emails are exchangeable when comparing the performance of clustering methods.

 |                 | TF-IDF | word2vec summation | Paragraph Vectors |
 |-----------------|--------|--------------------|-------------------|